Floating offshore wind – revisited

-With Crown Estate consultations taking place in London and especially Edinburgh, I thought it may be a good time to re-visit an article on floating wind published three and a half years ago: /greenpoweracademyblog.2015/05/27/offshore-innovation-the-key-to-cost-reduction/
+Shell has entered the market and the Tampen project has linked oil and gas with floating offshore wind.
+With this progress, Scotwind to be published shorty and Crown Estate consultations taking place in London and Edinburgh, I thought it may be a good time to re-visit an article on floating wind published four years ago r

-Since then Hywind has moved from being a twinkle in the then Statoil, now Equinor’s, eye and others are attracting global attention.
+Since the article was penned Hywind has moved from being a twinkle in the then Statoil, now Equinor’s, eye and others are attracting global attention.
 I reproduce the original below but, in a nutshell, here is what has happened since

 Hywind has proved a remarkable success with the turbines performing well and the site boasts outstanding capacity factors – coupled with excellent operational mechanical characteristics